Filtering and Statistical Properties of Unimodal Maps Perturbed by Heteroscedastic Noises

 We also wrote in \cite {FV} that a system contaminated by the observational noise raises the natural and practical question whether it would be possible to recover the original signal, in our case the deterministic orbit $T^ix, i\ge 1.$ This question is amplified in the current paper to recover the evolution of a Markov chain, arising as the perturbation of a deterministic system perturbed with additive heteroscedastic noise.
 In this regard we consider our result on filtering particularly relevant.
 In filtering, one usually needs to assume a certain prior for the initial state.
 Below we show that, in the system at hand, by collecting more and more {\em observations}, one would predict the same distribution for the state of the underlying Markov chain no matter one’s initial guess.\\

-In the last years a few techniques have been proposed for such a noise reduction \cite{sei}: we remind here the remarkable Schreiber–Lalley method \cite{sette, otto, nove, dieci}, which provides a very consistent algorithm to perform the noise reduction when the underlying deterministic dynamical system has strong hyperbolic properties.\\
+In the last years a few techniques have been proposed for such a noise reduction \cite{sei}: we remind here the remarkable Schreiber–Lalley method \cite{sette,otto,nove,dieci}, which provides a very consistent algorithm to perform the noise reduction when the underlying deterministic dynamical system has strong hyperbolic properties.\\

-{\bf Plan of the paper.} In the rest of this introduction we recall the construction of the Markov chain, deferring to section 2 for the definition of the observational noise.
-Section 3 will address the question of {\em filtering}; Section 4 will show that limit theorems continue to hold in presence of the observational noise, and we will add to them the concentration inequalities described in section 5.
-We will finally end with a few recurrence results, like EVT, with some hints for possible numerical simulations and applications, and Poisson statistics, adding in particular the Poisson point processes which were not investigated in our previous papers \cite{lillo21, lillo22}.
+{\bf Plan of the paper.} In the rest of this introduction we recall the construction of the Markov chain, deferring to section 2 for the question of {\em filtering}; Section 3 will show that limit theorems continue to hold in the presence of the observational noise, and we will add to them the concentration inequalities described in section 4.
+We will finally end with a few recurrence results, like extreme value theory and and Poisson statistics.